UNC IN SEVILLA

 Program Overview

-This program is a faculty-led summer program that will allow students to complete their Spanish for the Professions Minor in the Business Track, visit local companies, and meet business people while experiencing to the fullest the beautiful city of Sevilla in Southern Spain.
+This program is a faculty-led summer program that will allow students to complete their Spanish for the Professions Minor (all tracks), visit local companies and/or nonprofits while experiencing to the fullest the beautiful city of Sevilla in Southern Spain.

-Students interested in this program have two options to complete the Spanish for the Professions Business Minor:
+Students interested in this program have two options to complete the Spanish for the Professions Minor:

 • First option- Register for both summer sessions and earn 12 credit hours.

 This option is for students who have not taken SPAN 261 (3 credits) at UNC and would like to take this course in Sevilla, starting in mid-May.
 Along with SEVI 261, students will also take a Spanish history and culture course (3 credits) in the first summer session.
-Then, in the second session, students will take two additional courses: Spanish for Business (SPAN 320) and Spanish for Professional and Community Engagement (SPAN 329).
+Then, in the second session, students will take two additional courses: a Spanish 300 level course will will count as an elective (SPAN 3—) and Spanish for Professional and Community Engagement (SPAN 329).

 • Second option- Register just for the second session and earn 6 credit hours

-This option is for students who have already completed the prerequisite SPAN 261 at UNC and only wish to enroll in the second session to take SPAN 320 and SPAN 329.
-Students who choose this option will still need to take an ‘allied course’ either before or after their program in Seville to complete the minor.
+This option is for students who have already completed the prerequisite SPAN 261 at UNC and only wish to enroll in the second session to take SPAN 3— and SPAN 329.

-UNC Spanish for the Professions in Sevilla: Business – Course Offerings and Equivalencies
+UNC Spanish Minor for the Professions in Sevilla: All Tracks- Course Offerings and Equivalencies

 SESSION COURSES